Austria - Things to Do in Austria in April

 Vienna Ringstrasse Cycling Tours

-Mild 15°C (59°F) afternoons make cycling Vienna's 5.3 km (3.3-mile) Ringstrasse loop pleasant—no summer sweat, no winter chill.
+Mild 15°C (59°F) afternoons make cycling Vienna's 5.3 km (3.3-mile) Ringstrasse loop pleasant, no summer sweat, no winter chill.
 In 25 minutes of easy pedaling you roll past 12 UNESCO sites, from Gothic St. Stephen's to the neo-Renaissance opera house, the Danube Canal breeze keeping you cool.

 Booking Tip: Reserve bikes through hotel concierges or central Vienna rental stations the night before.
-April demand is light, yet weekend mornings can still clear out the quality bikes.
+April demand is light.
+Yet weekend mornings can still clear out the quality bikes.

 Salzburg Salt Mine Tours

-The Berchtesgaden salt mines operate year-round just across the German border, but April means you won't shiver during the underground boat glide across the salt lake.
-The 50-minute tour includes wooden miners' slides and a sip of 30% saline brine—an ideal rainy-day fallback when Alpine trails turn to sludge.
+The Berchtesgaden salt mines operate year-round just across the German border.
+But April means you won't shiver during the underground boat glide across the salt lake.
+The 50-minute tour includes wooden miners' slides and a sip of 30% saline brine, an ideal rainy-day fallback when Alpine trails turn to sludge.

 Booking Tip: Pair it with the Eagle's Nest (Kehlsteinhaus) if skies clear.
 Buses leave Salzburg Hbf every 25 minutes, and the salt-mine tour departs on the hour with no advance booking required.